-Practical training 2

-Tutorial (voluntary) 0

-Separate exam

-Exam Type

-working on projects assignment with your team e.g. in a lab)

-Details

-1) Written examination questions related to the experiment have to be e prepared at home and shown at the beginning of the laboratory.

-2) The underlying ideas of the experiment have to be explained at the beginning of the laboratory.

-3) Make the experiment alone (preferred) or in a team of two.

-- Build up and adjust your own setup

-- Acquire / measure date with this setup

-Write a documentation on the experiment.
-It will be checked wih re and to

-write a documentation on the experiment.
-It will be checked win re completness garu to
+Details Written examination questions related to the experiment have to be prepared at home and shown at the beginning of the laboratory.
+The underlying ideas of the experiment have to be explained at the beginning of the laboratory.
+3) Make the experimen alone (preferred) or in a team of two. - Build up and adjust your own setup - Acquire / measure date with this setup 4) Write a documentation on the experiment.
+It will be checked wih regard to completness scientific and precise language correctness understanding of the interrellations and interpretation of the results Minimum standard All written tasks must have been delt with.
+The basic ideas of the experiment must have been understood.
+All experiments must have been performed.
+The reports must be free of systematical errors.